gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 not be greedy, or they will neither be old.

 So I told Ishad, and sat myself to listen to my toadingales burp, and wondered.
-One word of Arañese was far less a price than I had expected to pay.
+One word of Arandese was far less a price than I had expected to pay.
 Was something or someone easing my passage?
 If so, was it a trap laid by the Bantangui, or by some jealous colleague?